Viśa Īrasangä

-Īrasangä was very good at creating Buddhist and foreign exotic portraits.
+Īrasangä was notable for creating Buddhist and foreign exotic portraits.
 He came to the Chinese court in the mid 7th century.
 He brought a new painting style of Iranian origin and had profound influence in Chinese Buddhist art.
 He was credited with having helped bring the Western technique of using a line of unvarying thickness to outline figures—the "iron-wire" line—to the Buddhist temples in many Chinese cities.